stregato/owndata/README.md

 c.broadcast('usr', text='hello')
 ```

+The library supports various data paradigms, including messaging, distributed SQL, and file storage.

+Details about the design and implementation are available in the [manual](./MANUAL.md)

 # Installation
 The library is implemented in Go and is available as a binary distribution for Windows, Linux, macOS, iOS, and Android at https://github.com/stregato/stash/releases.